Maahantuoja/mooc_fullstackopen_palautusrepositorio/osa0/README.md

     server-->>browser: JSON response [{ "content": "New note", "date": "2025-03-04T16:22:26.082Z" }, ... ]
     deactivate server

-    Note right of browser: The browser updates the UI dynamically, displaying the new note without reloading the page.
+    Note right of browser: The browser dynamically updates the UI to display the new note without reloading the page.
 ```